raspberrypilearning/sense-hat-pong/worksheet.md

         if event.action == 'pressed' and y > 1:
             y -= 1
     ```
+1. Running this code and moving the joystick up, should move the bat.

 1. Next you need to be able to move your bat down.
 Start by using a callback, just like you did before.
+Add this next line

     ``` python
     sense.stick.direction_down = move_down
     ```
 1. Now you need a `move_down` function.
+Make sure this goes above your **callback** lines.

     ``` python
     def move_down():
     ```

-1. Can you figure the rest of the code out yourself for this funtion.
+1. Can you figure the rest of the code out yourself for this function.
     - You'll need a declaration that `y` is a `global` variable
     - You'll need the `y` variable to change by `+1`, but only if the action is `pressed` and `y < 7`

-1. Your complete code should now look like this:
+1. Your complete code should now look soemthing like this:

     ``` python
     from time import sleep